[wp_ad_camp_2]To most of us, the word punishment means something pretty horrible.

 And to do that, we need to understand the international language of dog training which is rooted in behavioural science.

 Changing behaviour with science

-To better understand how a clicker trainer can change an animal’s behaviour without resorting to any of the above, you need to understand the scientific principles behind two main learning processes which are important to all successful animal training methods.
-These two processes are Operant Conditioning and Classical Conditioning
+To better understand how a trainer can change an animal’s behaviour without resorting to any form of punishment, physical or otherwise, we need to understand the scientific principles that underpin all successful animal training methods.

 We’ll be looking in some more detail at these principles in weeks to come.